performant-software/DigitalAustinSite/README.md

 In writing this guide, I will assume that you're comfortable with Ubuntu but hearing the name "CentOS" has you like 🤯.

 CentOS uses the `yum` package manager by default.
-For ease of use, you should start by upgrading to `dnf`, which is a lot more similar to `apt`. (`dnf` is the official replacement for `yum` in future Red Hat-related distribustions).
+For ease of use, you should start by upgrading to `dnf`, which is a lot more similar to `apt`. (`dnf` is the official replacement for `yum` in future Red Hat-related distributions).

 1. `yum install dnf`
 2. When the droplet is set up, go ahead and update everything with `dnf update && dnf upgrade`